 The Board is ultimately accountable for determining the Bank's strategic direction and its risk appetite, overall management, and for establishing and monitoring the effectiveness of its corporate governance framework.
-Membership of the Board consists of seven Non-Executive Directors ("NED") (two of which are Independent Non-Executive Directors ("INED")) and one Executive Director.
+Membership of the Board consists of nine Non-Executive Directors ("NED") (four of which are Independent Non-Executive Directors ("INED")) and one Executive Director.
 The Chairman of the Board does not act as the Bank's Managing Director/Chief Executive Officer.
-As at 31st December 2022, some Board members hold a directorship with commercial institutions other than the Bank and the UBA Group.
+As at 31 December 2023, some Board members hold a directorship with commercial institutions other than the Bank and the UBA Group.
 No individual director holds more than either (i)1 executive and 2 non-executive directorships, or (ii) 4 non-executive directorships in a commercial organisation.

 The Board meets at least on a quarterly basis and more frequently should the need arise.
-Day to day management responsibilities is delegated to ExCo, which comprises of the Chief Executive Officer, Chief Financial Officer, Chief Operations Officer, Chief Risk Officer, Head of Compliance and MLRO and the Head of Human Resources and supported by the Head of Legal and Company Secretary.
+Day to day management responsibilities is delegated to ExCo, which comprises of the Chief Executive Officer, Chief Financial Officer, Chief Operations Officer, Chief Risk Officer, Head of Compliance and MLRO, Chief Technology Officer, ead of Human Resources and the Head of Legal and Company Secretary who is both a member and the Secretary.

 The Board and ExCo are supported by several Board Committees.
 All Committees, except the Board Strategy and Finance Committee ("BSFC"), are chaired by an INED.
 A summary of the committee structure is provided below.
-The formal committee structure, including terms of reference and membership, is maintained centrally and any changes are approved by either the Board or ExCo as appropriate.
+The formal committee structure, including terms of reference and membership, is maintained centrally and any changes are approved by the Board.

-The main roles and responsibilities of the committees shown in the above diagram are as follows:
+The main roles and responsibilities of the committees shown in the diagram above are as follows: